-Asset Management expects net revenues to be slightly higher for the full year 2024 compared to 2023.
-Management fees are expected to remain essentially flat as slightly higher fees from flows and market impacts are expected to be counterbalanced by anticipated industry wide margin compression.
-Performance and transaction fees are expected to be lower in 2024 and other revenues to be significantly higher from improved investment income and lower funding allocations.
+Asset Management expects total net revenues to be higher for the full year 2024 compared to 2023.
+Management fees are expected to be slightly higher from increasing average assets under management.
+Performance and transaction fees are expected to be lower, and other revenues are expected to be significantly higher mainly driven by improved investment income and lower funding charges.